 The first spot on our list is regarded as one of the most popular surf spots in New Jersey, Manasquan Inlet.
 This spot is not entirely suitable for beginner surfers, but intermediate and advanced surfers are guaranteed to have a great time out on these waves.
 Manasquan Inlet is undoubtedly New Jersey’s flagship surf spot and has made its fair share of appearances in surfing magazines.

-On a good day, you can expect wave heights to reach up to two times overhead.
+The Inlet can hold wave heights to reach up to two times overhead during good winter swells.
 However, since this spot has received much attention, you can expect a fair amount of overcrowding when the conditions are at their prime.

 Next on our list is Bradley Beach.
-This spot is regarded by many to be one of the most consistent spots in New Jersey.
+Located at 3rd Avenue and Ocean Ave, this surf spot is regarded by many to be one of the more consistent beach breaks in New Jersey.
 Typically, Bradley Beach is far less likely to let you down when other popular locations do not have too much excitement on offer.

 On a good day, wave heights can reach anywhere from waist height to overhead heights.
 Ultimately, this is an excellent spot for surfers of all skill levels.

 Asbury Park in Monmouth County has a long stretch of beach breaks that are fun in the summer and the winter.
 It’s also become (again) a destination at the Jersey Shore.
 Read more about surfing in Asbury Park, where to stay, and the history.

 For summer-time surfing head to the most northern beach in town at 8th Avenue.
 If you are a winter surfer, you can take your pick of the beach break up and down Ocean Ave.
 Asbury Park never gets too crowded in the winter, but it does get good.

 Winter is where the fun is for surfing in New Jersey and Long Branch is no exception.
 The top winter surf is The Pit located where Brighton Ave turns into Ocean Ave.